 When you have insufficient bone in an area where you need a dental implant, you may need a sinus bone graft to build up the bone and make your implant successful.
-The team at Ueno Center Dental Specialists in Campbell, California, uses the most up-to-date knowledge, techniques, and equipment to ensure the best results for your sinus bone graft procedure.
+The team at Ueno Center Dental Specialists in Campbell, California, serving San Jose, Cupertino, Los Gatos and surrounding areas, uses the most up-to-date knowledge, techniques, and equipment to ensure the best results for your sinus bone graft procedure.
 For a consultation, call the office or request an appointment online.

 A sinus bone graft, also called sinus augmentation or a sinus lift, is a procedure used to build up the bone around your facial (maxillary) sinuses.
 This procedure is necessary when you have inadequate bone tissue in areas where you need dental implants.

 You may have inadequate bone tissue due to bone loss or bone deterioration as a result of tooth decay, periodontal disease, abscess, or infection.

 You have sinuses, or air-filled spaces, in several of your facial bones.
 The maxillary sinuses sit immediately above your upper jawline.
 Often, roots from your back upper teeth extend into these sinuses.

 When you have a missing tooth and need a dental implant, the bone around your implant must be strong enough to hold it.
 If it’s not, a sinus bone graft adds density, volume, and strength to the bone.